 Gram staining is important and widely used technique.
 It is used to differentiate two large groups of bacteria based on their different cell wall components.
-Gram staining technique was developed by Dr. Christian Gram in 1884.
-Gram stain distinguishes between Gram positive and Gram-negative groups by colouring these cells violet or pink.
-Gram positive bacteria stain violet due to thick peptidoglycan layer in cell wall.
-Whereas, Gram negative bacteria stain pink due to thin peptidoglycan layer.
-This technique also allows determination of cell morphology, size and cell arrangement.
+The gram staining technique was developed by Dr. Christian Gram in 1884.
+Gram stain distinguishes between Gram-positive and Gram-negative groups by coloring these cells violet or pink.
+Gram-positive bacteria stain violet due to the thick peptidoglycan layer in the cell wall.
+Whereas, Gram-negative bacteria stain pink due to the thin peptidoglycan layer.
+This technique also allows the determination of cell morphology, size, and cell arrangement.

 Principle and Mechanism of Gram Staining: